As The Simpsons celebrates its 30th anniversary, a superfan picks the best 20 episodes ever

-Homer Simpson is a (sometimes lovable) buffoon; mother Marge Simpson is a little too accepting of Homer's flaws; Bart is the ultimate prankster; Lisa is a know-it-all and Maggie is a baby who mimes her words.
+Homer Simpson is a (sometimes lovable) buffoon, while Marge Simpson, his wife, is a little too accepting of Homer's flaws.
+Bart is the ultimate prankster, Lisa is a know-it-all and Maggie is a baby who mimes her words.
 In the '90s, the Simpsons became my all-time favorite family to watch every week.

 1. I Love Lisa (season 4)